At Plunge Pools Gold Coast, we now build not only small plunge pools but also larger concrete pools tailored to your family’s lifestyle.

 Hidden Pool Costs That Catch Homeowners Off Guard

-Most people budget for the pool.
+Most people budget for the pool structure.
 Few budget for what it takes to build it.
-That’s why costs blow past expectations.
+That’s why costs often go above expectations.

 Excavation

 Some yards are ready for a pool.
-Others?
-A nightmare to dig.
-Rocky soil, tight spaces, or uneven terrain can add thousands to your final cost.
+Others need a lot more work.
+Rocky soil, tight access or uneven ground can add costs.

 How to Avoid Extra Costs